Seth MacFarlane ‘Embarrassed’ To Work For Fox After Tucker Carlson Tells Viewers To Ignore Other News Outlets

 Seth MacFarlane wants television viewers to tune in to watch his Fox network shows, but he thinks that it’s time for them to turn off the Fox News Channel.
-The creator of Family Guy and The Orville launched a TV empire on Fox, but lately he isn’t feeling too proud to work for the network where he got his big break.
+The creator of Family Guy and The Orville launched a TV empire on Fox, but lately, he isn’t feeling too proud to work for the network where he got his big break.
 As reported by Deadline, MacFarlane’s issue is with some of the reporting going on over on the cable news network owned by the same parent company that puts money in his pockets.
 He recently took to Twitter to air his grievances with the corporation.

 Seth MacFarlane expressed his frustration with Fox in response to comments that Fox News Channel host Tucker Carlson recently made on his show, Tucker Carlson Tonight.
 On Friday, the conservative political commentator begged his viewers to ignore any information reported by any media outlet that is not Fox News.